phillmv/okayfail.com-old/_posts/2011-01-18-thoughts-on-building-a-feed-reader.md

+---
+layout: default
+title: Thoughts on building a feed reader
+---

 <h1>Thoughts on building a feed reader</h1>

 During the winter semester of 2009, I convinced my school administration to let me skip a prerequisite course I considered beneath me and enroll directly into 'Web Applications'.
 Therein, with lots of help from an amazing friend of mine named John Sully, we put together a neat demo of an app that displayed news information to visitors and sorted them according to which categories of news they preferred over time.